Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Do LMs understand recursive NPs?

-\minisection{Results and analysis.} We evaluate the fine-tuned models on each RNPC task.
-When a dataset used for fine-tuning has more classes than our task, we map the model prediction to one of our classes by summing probability scores (e.g. \texttt{neutral} and \texttt{contradiction} in MNLI are mapped to \texttt{non-entailment} in SPTE).
-Figure~\ref{figure:eval_perf} compares the performance of the models on the relevant benchmarks and our tasks.
-We also include human performance, calculated by averaging the accuracy of three annotators on a random sample of 300 examples for each task.
+\minisection{Results and analysis.} We evaluate the finetuned models on each RNPC task.
+When the finetuning dataset has more classes than our task does, we map the model prediction to one of our classes by summing probability scores.\footnote{For example, for a model trained on MNLI (with three labels), we compare the score of \texttt{entailment} and the summed score of \texttt{neutral} and \texttt{contradiction}.
+If the former is higher, we predict \texttt{entailment} on SPTE; otherwise \texttt{non-entailment}.
+Empirically, this strategy results in higher performance than directly mapping the highest-score MNLI label to its corresponding SPTE label.} Figure~\ref{figure:eval_perf} compares the performance of the models on the relevant benchmarks and our tasks.
+We also include human performance, calculated by averaging the accuracy of three college student annotators on a random sample of 300 examples for each task.

-All models struggle on RNPC tasks, with performance around chance, while human accuracy is constantly above 90.
-On SPTE and MPTE, almost all models have a very high false-positive rate.
-As long as all tokens in the hypothesis (e.g., \textit{This is the second ball}) appear in the premise (e.g., \textit{This is the second green ball}), they tend to predict \texttt{entailment}, indicating that they are making the same ``intersective interpretation'' errors as children do.
-On EPC, most models over-predict \texttt{equally plausible}, arguably due to the class imbalance in the dataset used for fine-tuning.
+All models struggle on RNPC with performance around chance, while human accuracy is constantly above 90.
+On SPTE and MPTE, almost all models have a high false-positive rate.
+As long as all tokens in the hypothesis (e.g., \textit{This is the second ball}) appear in the premise (e.g., \textit{This is the second green ball}), they tend to predict \texttt{entailment}, indicating that they are making the same intersective interpretation errors as children do.
+On EPC, most models over-predict \texttt{equally plausible}, arguably due to the class imbalance during finetuning.
+This also shows that our task is not trivially solvable by models that understand non-recursive NPs, which the finetuning dataset comprises.